Pittsford-Robotics-3181/glados2011/code3181/src/GLaDOS2011/readme.txt

 //------------$*$*$*$*$*$*$*$*FOR DRIVERS*$*$*$*$*$*$*$*$------------//

+There are probably better places to learn this stuff, so make sure that you have checked with anyone who might have this information.
+They probably will have a better explanation, along with lots of pretty pictures.

 First of all, READ NOTES.TXT!!!
-This file tells you EXACTLY what every joystick button and every line of text on the driver station does.
+This file tells you EXACTLY what every joystick button, every box button, and every line of text on the driver station does.
 This is IMPORTANT.

 We are using tank drive.
 The left joystick controls the left motors, the right joystick controls the right motors.